Forest-Protocols/protocols/docs/OVERVIEW.md

 ### Python Code Generation [Text To Text]:
-This subnet would be the continually evaluated alternative to current standards in academia like MBPP  PAPER     https://paperswithcode.com/sota/code-generation-on-mbpp   https://huggingface.co/datasets/google-research-datasets/mbpp     or APPS https://datasets-benchmarks-proceedings.neurips.cc/paper/2021/file/c24cd76e1ce41366a4bbe8a49b02a028-Paper-round2.pdf    or HumanEval https://arxiv.org/abs/2107.03374 https://huggingface.co/datasets/openai/openai_humaneval .
+This subnet would be the continually evaluated alternative to current standards in academia like MBPP[[1]](https://paperswithcode.com/sota/code-generation-on-mbpp)[[2]](https://huggingface.co/datasets/google-research-datasets/mbpp) or [APPS](https://datasets-benchmarks-proceedings.neurips.cc/paper/2021/file/c24cd76e1ce41366a4bbe8a49b02a028-Paper-round2.pdf)    or HumanEval [[1]](https://arxiv.org/abs/2107.03374)[[2]](https://huggingface.co/datasets/openai/openai_humaneval).
 The current standards have known questions and hence particularly closed source models can pretrain on this test data to overfit their results making the models seem superior while they only overfit this specific testset.
 Validators in a Text To Code subnet would independently generate their own coding challenges with test cases on how to check for correctness (in python for instance).
 The text prompts are sent to the miners (aka AI model providers) whom must return functioning code that is the executed by the validator to check for correctness and CPU efficiency of the solution.
 While validators might

 ### Image Generation [ Text to Image]: